A complete guide to OCR Gateway GCSE Biology

 Two papers, equal weight

-Paper 1 covers topics B1–B3 and Paper 2 covers topics B4–B6, plus B7 ideas about science.
+Paper 1 covers topics B1–B3 and Paper 2 covers topics B4–B6, plus topic B7 Practical skills which runs across both.
 Each paper is 1 hour 45 minutes, 90 marks, worth 50% of the GCSE.

-OCR specifies 8 practical activity groups (PAGs).
+OCR specifies a set of practical activity groups (PAGs); the spec lists them under topic headings in the J247 specification.
 Questions on these appear across both papers and test methods, variables, and results.

 Grades 1–9, two tiers